 Board of Directors

-Michael Pope, Board Chair and Treasurer
+Michael Pope, Treasurer

 Michael has been the Executive Director of the Greenbelt Land Trust since 2010.
 He holds a BS, MS, and PhD in Wildlife Science from OSU.
 As a wildlife biologist, he conducted research on marbled murrelets, black bear, Roosevelt elk, sage, ruffed and blue grouse and mountain quail.
 Michael was a Research Assistant and Faculty Research Associate at Oregon State University in the Fisheries and Wildlife Department from 1989-2004.
 He also worked for the Oregon Department of Fish and Wildlife as the Wildlife Mitigation Coordinator and as the Oregon Conservation Strategy Coordinator.
 Michael attended a Boatbuilding School for two years in Maine during the 1970s and was a professional boat builder in Maine, Maryland, Washington and Alaska from 1976-1987.
 Michael is avid trail walker and kayaker.
 He is currently the Board President of the Coalition of Oregon Land Trusts and believes that close collaboration between non-profits with similar missions and objectives will be a key factor for protecting Oregon’s natural resource legacy.